jsx-eslint/eslint-plugin-react/README.md

       "version": "detect", // React version. "detect" automatically picks the version you have installed.
                            // You can also use `16.0`, `16.3`, etc, if you want to override the detected value.
-                           // It will default to "latest" and warn if missing, and to "detect" in the future "flowVersion": "0.53" // Flow version
+                           // It will default to "latest" and warn if missing, and to "detect" in the future
+                           // You can also use "ignore" to ignore the version check.
+This is useful for removing the warning when using preact.
+      "flowVersion": "0.53" // Flow version
     },
     "propWrapperFunctions": [